 A few seconds later, my phone rang.
 It jolted me from my self-loathing, and I chucked a hand into my pocket, answering the call with a swipe of my thumb.
 “Yes,” I said in a truly pathetic tone.

 There was a long pause.
 “Wow, you didn’t get a job then, did you?
 Oh, sweetie, you sound like you’re about to cry.”

-Though it was very tempting to tell the truth and admit that I wasn't just about to cry, but that I'd likely crumple and start whingeing in the gutter, I made a brave face.
-“No, I'm fine, Sarah,” I lied with the kind of false tone that wouldn't be able to convince a slime mold.
+Though it was very tempting to tell the truth and admit that I wasn’t just about to cry, but that I’d likely crumple and start whingeing in the gutter, I made a brave face.
+“No, I’m fine, Sarah,” I lied with the kind of false tone that wouldn’t convince a slime mold.

 Sarah paused again.
 Then I heard her take a pointed hiss through her teeth.
 “Sweetie, tell me where you are.
 I’ll come pick you up.”

 “Sarah, aren’t you working a night shift at the bar tonight?
 Don’t you need to go to sleep now?
 I’ll be fine.”

 She snorted.
 “You most certainly won’t be fine.
 You’ll be moping.
 Now come back to the apartment, and we’ll look through the classifieds together.
 There’s got to be something out there.
 Heck, I have friends at a few of the otherworld bars.
 I’m sure they’ll pick a pretty girl like you for a barmaid.”